domschrei/krunner-symbols/README.md

 ## Configuration

+**TL;DR:** Look at the file `krunner-symbolsrc` and you will get the idea.
+Store custom stuff in `~/.config/krunner-symbolsrc`.

-Instead of editing the primary source `~/.config/krunner-symbols`, you can create a second file `~/.config/krunner-symbols-custom` where you can redefine existing definitions or create new ones, thus configuring the recognized symbols without changing the original file.
-That way, if you update or reinstall this plugin, you won't lose your custom definitions.
+Additional to the primary source `/usr/share/config/krunner-symbolsrc`, you can create a second file `~/.config/krunner-symbolsrc` where you can redefine existing definitions or create new ones, thus configuring the recognized symbols without changing the original file.
 Keep in mind that you will have to restart krunner (`kquitapp krunner && krunner`) for configuration changes to take effect.

 The syntax is easy.
 Just create lines like this:
 ```